8 Quarterbacks Who Undeservedly Make More Money Than Tom Brady

 Average annual salary: $20,812,500

 When it’s all said and done, Rivers is going to retire with a statistical resume that is worthy of a spot in the Pro Football Hall of Fame.
-Barring any major surprises, though, he will also retire without ever having played in a Super Bowl.
+Barring any major surprises, though, he will also retire without ever having played in a Super Bowl, yet still making more money than Tom Brady.
 For that fact alone, Rivers should not be making $312,500 more per season than Brady.

 4. Eli Manning, New York Giants